OpenWaterFoundation/owf-app-viz-demo-ng/viz-demo-ng/src/app/plotly/README.md

 * **Generic 2D Line Chart Demo: Monthly TS Data**
   * This  demo builds a basic 2D line chart, and intends to show you the general concepts behind  Plotly using monthly TS Data.
 * **SNODAS Line Chart Demo: Daily TS Data**
-  * This example takes in data from a csv format  and builds a SNODAS Volume Graph utilizing monthly time series data.
+  * This example takes in data from a csv format  and builds a SNODAS Volume Graph utilizing daily time series data.
 * **TSTool Graph Configuration Demo: Monthly TS Data**
-  * This demo creates a graph by mapping TSTool graph configurations using PlotlyJS and monthly TS Data.
+  * This example creates a graph by mapping TSTool graph configurations using PlotlyJS and monthly TS Data.
 * **Generic Heatmap Demo**
   * This demo depicts a basic heatmap example.
 Future time series  heatmap examples will be added.
+* **HeatMap: CSV Daily Streamflow**
+  * This example uses csv daily streamflow water data to create a heatmap using Plotly.